elgentos/magento2-lightspeed/README.md

-# Magento 2 - Lightspeed optimizations
+# Magento 2 - Lighthouse optimizations

-Process your Lightspeed feedback with ease.
-This module defines several sections where you can define common feedback from Google Lightspeed.
+Process your Google Lighthouse feedback with ease.
+This module defines several sections where you can define common feedback from Google Lighthouse.

 ## Installation